-Initial consultations are scheduled for 45 minutes.
-You may also be asked to completed healthy questionnaires on the computers upon check-in, so you should plan to arrive a few minutes prior to your appointment time.
-Arriving more than 10 minutes late may result in your appointment being rescheduled.
+Initial consultations are scheduled for 1 hour, follow up appointments are scheduled for 45 minutes.
+You may also be asked to completed healthy questionnaires on the computers upon check-in, so you should plan to arrive 10 minutes prior to your appointment time.
+Arriving more than 15 minutes late will result in your appointment being cancelled.

 To request a nutrition presentation for your organization, please fill out the Wellness Center Program Request Form on Org Sync.
-If you have any questions or have issues with the form, please email Lindsey Harrigan at firstname.lastname@example.org.
+If you have any questions or have issues with the form, please email Adrienne Seitz at email@example.com.

 What kind of services are provided for eating disorders?

 We recognize the need for support surrounding issues of weight, body image and disordered eating for male and female students on our campus.
 Upon seeking Wellness Center services, you will be connected with an Eating Disorder Assessment and Treatment (EDAT) team.
 The EDATT is a multidisciplinary team who provides individualized assessments, treatment recommendations, and referrals for students struggling with eating and weight concerns.

 We find that working together using a coordinated approach provides students with the highest standard of care.
 LUC Wellness Center Staff base decision making and treatment recommendations on national standards of care for the treatment of eating disorders (American Psychiatric Association’s Level of Care Guidelines for Patients with Eating Disorders).

 Multidisciplinary assessment and treatment is provided utilizing the expertise of mental health providers, medical providers and a registered dietician.
 A consultation with each provider will be required.
 The providers will then meet to discuss treatment recommendations that will best suit your needs and provides the level of care necessary.